CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-view-profiles.md

 # REST API: fetching profiles from a selection

-The method to retrieve all profiles that appear in a selection is a HTTP GET method that can be access through the following address:
+To retrieve all profiles in a selection, send a HTTP GET request to this address:

 `https://api.copernica.com/view/$id/profiles?access_token=xxxx`